Title/Position: Project Coordinator

 Department/Faculty/Institution: MCRI Global Suburbanisms, Faculty of Environmental Studies

 Degree(s)/School(s): Master’s in Environmental Studies, York University and Bachelor's in Art History, University of British Columbia

 MCRI Involvement: Project Coordinator (2017-2019); Research & Dissemination Assistant (2016-2017); B4: Boundaries Research Assistant (2015-2016).

 Background: Lucy Lynch graduated from York University’s Master of Environmental Studies program with a specialization in Urban and Environmental Planning in 2016.
 She has published work on green infrastructure and greenbelt policies and the development of new public spaces in growing suburban communities.

 Research Interests: Urban Political Ecology; Ecological Modernization; Infrastructure/Green Infrastructure; Greenbelts; Growth Policies; Public Space; Land Trusts; Housing and Development.

 Publications & Presentations:

-Lynch, L. (2016, October 7).
-Escape the urban for the rurban: new tourist developments in Toronto’s rural periphery at Planning the Rurban International Workshop, Bartlett School of Planning, University College London, London, UK.
+Lynch, L. (2016, October).
+Escape the urban for the rurban: new tourist developments in Toronto’s rural periphery.
+Planning the Rurban International Workshop, University College London, UK.